 How long does the Cross-linking procedure take to perform?

-The procedure normally takes 45 minutes and you will be in the center for approximately 2 hours on the day of your procedure.
+The procedure normally takes 45 minutes and you will be at the treatment center for approximately 2 hours on the day of your procedure.

 Is Cross-linking FDA approved?